JoeyDP/meta-patterns/README.md

     def on_myfunc_finished(self, result, arg1):
         print("listened in on result of myfunc with arg", arg1, "and result", result)

-    def on_myfunc2(self, arg1):
-        """ This will not be called by the subject, because `myfunc2` is not a listenable function. """ print("listened in on call to myfunc2 with arg", arg1)
+    # This cannot be defined because myfunc2 is not a listenable function in Subject
+    #def on_myfunc2(self, arg1):
+        #pass
 ```

 We can run this as follows: